Coachella 2022: Harry Styles covers One Direction with Lizzo

 The former One Direction star returned to the California festival’s second consecutive weekend to deliver another headline performance after making his debut appearance on April 15.

 Towards the end of his main set, Styles surprised the crowd by welcoming Lizzo to the stage to cover Gloria Gaynor’s 1978 disco anthem ‘I Will Survive’.
-The pair strutted down a stage runway while wearing flamboyant matching coats, belting out the tune as they went.
+The pair strutted down the runway in flamboyant matching coats, belting out the tune as they went.

 Styles and Lizzo then sang a joint rendition of 1D’s 2011 hit single ‘What Makes You Beautiful’.